renpy/renpy/sphinx/source/trans_trans_python.rst

     Additional keyword arguments are values that transform properties are set to.
-These transform properties are set each time the transform is drawn, and so may not be changed outside the constructor.
+These transform properties are set each time the transform is drawn, and so may not be changed after the Transform object is created, unless (1) it's done within the function passed as the `function` argument, or (2) the :meth:`Transform.update` method is called immediately afterwards.

     .. attribute:: hide_request